OSVTAC/osv-project-site/README.md

 Francisco's Open Source Voting System Project.

 Below is a listing of written reports and other official documents related to the project, in reverse chronological order.
+For additional background, some documents related to San Francisco's use of _non_-open source voting systems are also included.

 ## 2018